 available, John Grant has a November 2008 photo, Goulding's page has distant views, Marinas.com has aerial

 photos, and Bing has a satellite view of the station.
 This lighthouse, which replaced a lower tower on nearby Lesser

 Copeland Island, marks the beginning of the approach to Belfast for ships

 coming from the south and east.
 There were onshore keeper's houses at Donaghadee.

 In 2015, Irish Lights offered the giant Fresnel lens to the Titanic Foundation in Belfast, and negotiations began on how it could be displayed.
 The lens was removed in November 2015.
-The Titanic Museum in Belfast has applied to the Heritage Lottery Fund for funds to restore the lens; it will be displayed in a lantern room to be built on the Belfast waterfront.
+The Titanic Museum in Belfast applied to the Heritage Lottery Fund for funds to restore the lens; it will be displayed in a special structure to be built on the Belfast waterfront.
 Located on Mew Island, a small island

 about 10 km (6 mi) north of Donaghadee.
 Accessible only by boat.
 Site and

 Lights.
 ARLHS NTI-009; CIL-1260; Admiralty A5976; NGA 6792.

 - 1815 (station established early 1700s).
 Inactive since 1884.
 5 m (17 ft) stump of a 16 m (52 ft) stone tower, with the ruins of the keeper's